-Filed by the Registrant ☑
+Filed by the Registrant

-Filed by a Party other than the Registrant o
+Filed by a Party other than the Registrant

-Che k the appropriate box:
+Chec k the appropriate box:

-0 Preliminary Proxy Statement
+Preliminary Proxy Statement

-0 Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))
+Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

 \checkmark Definitive Proxy Statement

-0 Definitive Additional Materials
+Definitive Additional Materials

-0 Soliciting Material Pursuant to § 240.14a-12
+Soliciting Material Pursuant to § 240.14 a-12

 Green Dot Corporation

 (Name of Registrant as Specified in Its Charter)

 N/A

-(Name of Person(s) Filing Proxy Statement if Other Than the Registrant)
+(Name o of Person(s) Filing Proxy Statement if Other Than the Registrant)

-Payr ☑ nent of Filing Fee (Check the appropriate box): No fee required.
+nent of Filing Fee (Check all boxes that a pply):

-0 0 Fee paid previously with preliminary materials.
+✓ No fee required.

 Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.

-April 14, 2023
+April 10, 2024